-There is nothing better than a warm cup of hot chocolate in a cold day.
-This is a rich, smooth, and creamy hot chocolate made with bittersweet chocolate, cocoa powder, milk, and a splash of vanilla extract.
+This is a rich, smooth, and creamy Hot Chocolate made with bittersweet chocolate, cocoa powder, milk, and a splash of vanilla extract.
 Top is off with marshmallows, whipped cream, or a dash of cinnamon for the perfect cup.

-So after testing out all the recipe, the best results came from a combination of chopped chocolate and cocoa powder.
-Both provide a little something to make the drink pleasant and just the right thickness.
+So after testing out all the recipes, the best results came from a combination of chopped chocolate and cocoa powder.
+Both provide a little something to make the drink pleasant with just the right thickness.
 Bittersweet chocolate was the best tasting chocolate to use.

 After trying a few different milks and a combination of milk and cream, 2% milk and whole milk without any cream yielded the best flavor and texture.
 The result is a little lighter with 2% milk and chocolate comes through strong and smooth.
 Whole milk makes a little creamier and fuller hot chocolate.